jnavas-tec/seq_align/README.md

             --nogapsin2          No gaps allowed within the second sequence --nogaps             No gaps allowed in either sequence --nomismatches       No mismatches allowed (cannot be used with --nogaps..)
-            --strpe <width>      Compute only a band of specified width
+            --stripe <width>     Compute only a band of specified width

          DETAILS:
           * For help choosing scoring, see the README file.